Top Vegan Retinol Picks That Actually Deliver

 ❌ Cons

-• Can feel too rich for very oily skin types
+• May feel too rich for very oily skin

-• Dropper format can be less travel-friendly than a pump
+• Dropper packaging is less convenient than a pump for some shoppers

 Check Price on Amazon